Overview

 CPC: up to two decimals allowed, regardless of currency specified.
 For example, 1.55 indicates a CPC of one pound, fifty five pence when currency = GBP.

-Currency: currency as specified in your contract with Skyscanner, using its ISO code to delineate
+Currency: currency as specified in your contract with Skyscanner, using its ISO code to delineate.
+Only one possible currency value is permitted per dimension configuration.

 Configuring Broad Dimensions